 Strangely, the Spectre spirit took the driver's seat when the time came to finally confront the Butcher entity, expressing some past experience against the embodiment of living rage.
 Atrocitus was also present for the confrontation, and the Spectre agreed to help contain the Butcher within Atrocitus' power battery.
 Once complete, Atrocitus defended a human against the Spectre's overeager wrath, and the Spectre found that Atrocitus was protected for the time being due to currently carrying out a holy mission against Krona.

-He first appears in second story named: "Crossfire".
+He first appears in second story named: "Crossfire", part of a series of anime shorts set between the events of Batman Begins and The Dark Knight.
 Allong with Ana Ramirez, they are special cops part of MCU personally chosen by Lt.
 Gordon.
 He is skeptical about Batman´s methods, thinking he is a vigilante and making Gordon know his discomfort.
 They are sent to escort Jacob Feely, the mysterious man in black previously captured in the first short.
 They managed to escort Feely to Arkham Asylum without delay.
 But at their regress they are trapped in a crossfire between Maroni and the Russian.
 At the end Batman defeats all henchmen and saves Ramirez from Maroni´s threat.

 Later he reappears in "Darkness Dwells".
 Ana and Crispus escort Lt.
 Gordon in Gotham´s sewers in order to investigate the releasing of a powerful toxin by Scarecrow, he is later seen in a Helicopter backupping Batman´s mission.Finally, he appears on "Deadshot", when he gets from Batman a PDA that links Ronald Marshall with previous Deadshot´s missions.